barchart/dockerup/README.md

 configuration) to build a list of containers that should be running on the host.
 Using this configuration, it kills off containers that shouldn't be running, upgrades containers that have updates available, and launches all containers listed in the config.
+After each run it cleans up any leftover containers and images that are not in use, to save disk space.

 To install dockerup on Ubuntu, install `docker` and run: